magicusart/GODOT_Engine_DemoProject_OldFlyingShip/README.md

 # Old Flying Ship - GODOT Engine 3D Demo Project #
-Materials, textures, lights and other things for GODOT.

 ## Introduction ##
-Project only started.
+Today [GODOT](https://godotengine.org/) is the most convenient and logical engine in the world.

+And the most unknown among game developers.

+This situation needs to be corrected.

 ![intro
 ](Images/intro_ooo.jpg)
 ## What will be included ##
 + TEXTURES
-* MATERIALS
++ MATERIALS
-* ANIMATION TRECS
++ ANIMATION TRECS
 + PARTICLES SISTEMS
 + FPS CONTROLLER
 + ENVIROMENT MAP